NEST-Protocol/NEST-Docs/README.md

 ```

 ## Set the Solidity Version for Hardhat
-For this example, we'll need to change ./hardhat.config.js to include the appropriate solidity version for compiling the Uniswap V3 contracts.
+For this example, we'll need to change ./hardhat.config.js to include the appropriate solidity version for compiling the NEST contracts.
 If you are using Hardhat's example project, you can skip this step.

 ```
 module.exports = {